Temple 101: The Student Success Center

 Learn how to use this resource to boost your academic performance

-Being a Temple student means a lot of things: weekends adventuring in Center City, studying on Beury Beach, and going to football games at the Linc.
-It also means having a wealth of resources at your disposal—some you may not even know about.
+Temple has so much to offer students: lunches at the Wall, weekends adventuring in Center City, sunny days lying on Beury Beach and fall football games at the Linc.
+It also means having a multitude of resources at your disposal—some you may not even be aware of.
 One of the most comprehensive and useful of these resources is the Student Success Center, a free academic support system available to all students, regardless of year, academic standing or status.

-Whether you’ve been to the Student Success Center or never heard of it before, fear not!
-We’ve crafted this handy guide to everything they offer as well as how to access it—whatever your needs are.
+Whether you’ve been to the Student Success Center or never heard of it before, don’t worry!
+We’ve crafted this guide to everything they offer as well as how to access it.

 What is the Student Success Center?

-Temple’s Student Success Center is a place to seek out peer-led academic support, completely free of charge.
-This means they offer one-on-one tutoring and support as well as group sessions, all led by fellow Temple students (both undergraduates and grad students) who have taken the classes you’re in before.
+Temple’s Student Success Center, located on the second floor of Charles Library, is a place to seek peer-led academic support.
+This means it offers one-on-one tutoring and group sessions, all led by fellow Temple students who have been in your shoes.
 Plus, it’s completely covered by your tuition.

 Who can access it, and how?

 The Student Success Center is available free of charge to all students: undergraduates and graduate students, any year, any academic standing.
-So, whether you’re looking for a passing grade on your next test or aiming for an A on your next paper, this is the place for you.
+So, whether you’re striving for a passing grade on an upcoming exam or aiming for an A on your next paper, this is the place for you.
 Plus, if you’re struggling with a class (or a few classes), you can tell your tutor that you’re not sure where to begin; it’s ok to not know what you don’t know!

 What do they offer?

-The center offers a variety of peer support options, depending on your needs.
-Their resources fall under five main categories:
+The center has you covered with a variety of peer support options, depending on your needs.
+Its resources fall under five main categories.

-• academic coaching, which helps with skills like study strategies, time management and organization;
+Academic coaching, which develops skills like study strategies, time management and organization;

-• the STEM Learning Lab, which offers tutoring and exam reviews specific to students taking classes in the College of Science and Technology and the College of Engineering—but anyone can use;
+the STEM Learning Lab, which specializes in tutoring and exam reviews specific to students in math and science courses throughout the university; and

-• and the writing center, which is there to help you with any writing project you can think of: research papers, homework assignments, research papers, cover letters, resumes, scholarship essays, creative writing and more.
+the Writing Center, the hub for any writing project you can think of: research papers, homework assignments, cover letters, resumes, scholarship essays, creative writing and more.

 Read on for more details about how these offerings can help you make the most of your education, and how to access them.